 \subsection{Simplified Models for Transcription and Translation}

-\cite{fromion_stochastic_2015} propose a multi-protein model for translation, with a limited number of ribosomes, where each type of mRNA is supposed to be in constant quantities and where the maximum number of ribosomes on one single mRNA is limited.
-The system also evolves in a fixed volume as it is the case for classical models.
+Reference \cite{fromion_stochastic_2015} proposes a multi-protein model for translation, with a limited number of ribosomes, where each type of mRNA is supposed to be in constant quantities and where the maximum number of ribosomes on one single mRNA is limited.
+The system also evolves in a fixed volume as it is the case for classic models.

 In order to have a prediction for the number of respectively free RNA-polymerases and free ribosomes; we consider two analog models that are slightly simplified versions of the model of \cite{fromion_stochastic_2015}.
 They respectively represent the transcription and translation part and they are completely independent.